Kupon-Protocol/kupon-protocol-concept/README.md

 - An influencer can offer paid NFTs that allow each holder to schedule a 30-min video chat with the influencer.
 - A tutor can issue paid NFTs that represent tutoring time slots.

+> Do you want to participate?
+Check [this page](https://github.com/Kupon-Protocol/kupon-protocol-concept/blob/main/how-to-participate.md) to see how!

 ### Proof-of-concept

-A minimum viable version (with only the core features) would include the following:
+A [minimum viable version](https://kupon-protocol.netlify.app/) (with only the core features) has been built during a hackathon and includes the following:

 - A factory smart contract, through which a user can generate an ERC-721 contract
 - The ERC-721 contract has the following features:
   - **Name/title**: e.g. A 20% discount on product XYZ.
   - **Price for minting an NFT**: coupons should be free to mint, but vouchers usually have a certain price.
   - **Max supply**: how many tokens can be minted
-  - **Marking token as "used"**: Once used, the token should be marked as such so that it cannot be used again.
+  - **Claiming an NFT offer**: An NFT holder can claim the NFT's offer (this effectively burns the NFT)
+  - **Completing the service**: Once the service or product is provided to the holder, the NFT issuer can mark it as completed.

 ### Additional features